 Demand for hotel rooms is basically inelastic.
 In any given market segment, you will maximize your income and improve your hotel’s RevPAR if you charge higher rates than your competitors.

 As a hotelier, you need to constantly look at the demand forecast and gauge which days are going to be busy and which are going to be leaner.
 This is just another way of finding a perfect balance between occupancy and Average Daily Rate (ADR).

 Reduce Cancellation Rate

-High cancellation rate is a major pain point for hotels.
+A high cancellation rate is a major pain point for hotels.
 Having more non-refundable reservations can help reduce this.
-Though this won’t bring any changes in your cancellation policy, putting up non-refundable reservations will definitely increase your occupancy and reduce the cancellation rate at your hotel.
+This won’t bring any changes in your cancellation policy.
+Yet, putting up non-refundable reservations will definitely increase your occupancy and reduce the cancellation rate at your hotel.

 Stop relying on OTAs

-Don’t try to charge less for rooms in an attempt to attract more guests.
+Don’t try to charge less for rooms to attract more guests.
 Instead, increase the perceived value of your room by offering additional amenities or packages.
-You may find that by charging a higher rate and having fewer guests, you’ll actually increase your revenue (and service your guests better)
+You’ll surely observe an increase in your hotel revenue by charging a higher rate and having fewer guests (and service your guests better).

 To sum up,

-Demand for inventory changes from week to week and at different times of the year.
-You need to have a good understanding of when the demand is high so that you can raise your rates.
-By understanding your customers and their needs, you can be successful.
-Investing in the right hotel technology will help you plan your revenue management strategies and eventually increase your revPAR.
+Demand for inventory and customers’ needs change frequently.
+Therefore, you need to have a good understanding of when the demand is high so that you can raise your rates accordingly.
+Investing in the right hotel technology will help you plan your revenue management strategies and eventually increase your hotel RevPAR.